LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

         Test_DataSet['y'].append(0)
 ```

-We use the classifier model provided by the Python package Scikit Learn (sklearn) for training and testing.
-We use nine models in a series of examples, including nearest neighbor, linear SVM, RBF SVM, decision tree, random forest, neural network, Adaboost, Naive Bayes, and QDA.
-We sequentially introduce training data for adjustment and then test data for prediction.
-We compare the test data with the label content in the predicted results and use a [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) to present the classification results for different label combinations.
+For training and testing, we're using a Python package called Scikit Learn (sklearn).
+We're trying out nine different methods, including nearest neighbor, linear SVM, RBF SVM, decision tree, random forest, neural network, Adaboost, Naive Bayes, and QDA.
+We feed in the training data for fine-tuning and then the test data for predictions.
+To evaluate how well our model works, we compare the test data with predicted results using a tool known as a [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix).

 ```python
 names = [